-Utilizing external knowledge to boost transparency of opaque AI is an active research area which has produced important results in recent years [35-41].
-Specifically, knowledge graphs (KG) [42] as a scalable common understandable structured representation of a domain based on the way humans mentally perceive the world, have emerged as a promising complement or extension to machine learning approaches for achieving explainability.
+Utilizing external knowledge to boost transparency of opaque AI is an active research area which has produced important results in recent years [14-20].
+Specifically, knowledge graphs (KG) [21] as a scalable common understandable structured representation of a domain based on the way humans mentally perceive the world, have emerged as a promising complement or extension to machine learning approaches for achieving explainability.
 A particular aspect which might be improved by utilizing knowledge graphs, especially for generalized global explanations, is the form of the produced explanations.
-When the feature space of the classifier is sub-symbolic raw data, then providing explanations in terms of features might lead to unintuitive, or even misleading results [43-45].
+When the feature space of the classifier is sub-symbolic raw data, then providing explanations in terms of features might lead to unintuitive, or even misleading results [22-24].
 On the other hand, if there is underlying knowledge of the data, then explanations can be provided by using the terminology of the knowledge.
 For example, if a black-box classified every image depicting wild animals in the class zoo, a rule of the form "If an image depicts a giraffe or a zebra or ... then it is classified as a zoo", might be more intuitive than for example sets of pixel importances.
 Furthermore, by exploiting external knowledge, the form can be further condensed and lead to simpler explanations which are semantically identical, such as "If an image depicts a wild animal then it is classified as a zoo".
+This approach to explainability mitigates some of the typical pitfalls of post hoc XAI, and transfers potential sources of erroneous or misleading explanations to the level of the data and the knowledge (instead of the explainability algorithm), which are easier to control in most settings.
+For instance, a typical pitfall of post hoc XAI mentioned in [24], is that explanations often do not make sense, or are incomplete (leaving out information to be understandable).
+In our approach, the explanations make as much sense as the terminology used in the knowledge graph, and are as informative as the explanation dataset.

-In [40] the authors utilize ontologies, expressed in the Description Logic \mathcal{EL} , to enhance explanations of black-box classifiers produced in the form of decision trees.
+There are many related rule-based explanation methods (both global and local) in recent literature.
+Many approaches rely on statistics in order to generate lists of IF-THEN rules which mimic the behaviour of a classifier [25-29], while others extract rules in the form of decision trees [30, 31] or First-Order Logic expressions [32].
+Rules have been argued to be the preferred method of presenting explanations to humans, as they are close to the way humans reason [4, 33, 34].
+There are also related works that utilize ontologies for the purpose of explainability, and we build on these ideas in our work.
+In [19] the authors utilize ontologies, expressed in the Description Logic \mathcal{EL} , to enhance explanations of black-box classifiers produced in the form of decision trees.
 The authors conducted a user evaluation from which they concluded that users prefer decision trees extracted with the presence of an ontology than those without.
-In [41] the authors present a framework quite similar to our own.
+In [20] the authors present a framework quite similar to our own.
 They also approach the problem of extracting explanations as a query reverse engineering problem, but there is no emphasis on the data utilized from producing the explanations compared to our notion of an explanation dataset.
 Their work is also preliminary as they do not present any algorithms for extracting the desired queries.